-- · leading sector positions;
+- leading sector positions;

-- a diverse customer base with longterm relationships;
+- a diverse customer base with long-term relationships;

 - a highly diversified product portfolio;

-- · broad end-market reach;
+- broad end-market reach;

 - an extensive manufacturing and supply network; and

 - world-class innovation.

 Key to the Group's ability to grow organically is its ability to leverage these differentiating characteristics to create a competitive advantage.
 A core focus of the Group is innovation.
 Pact supplies some of the most innovative products in the market, supported by in-house innovation capability and extensive global licencing arrangements.
-The Group's commitment to innovation has been recognised through multiple industry and customer awards (refer to page 16).
+The Group's commitment to innovation has been recognised through multiple industry and customer awards.